How to Reduce Bad Debt

 Which metrics signal rising bad debt risk?

-Watch a small set of indicators that flag trouble early.
-The table below shows what to monitor and what each signal means.
+Watch a small set of indicators that flag trouble early, before a balance becomes uncollectible.
+The table below shows what to monitor, what each signal means, and the action it should trigger.

-Reducing DSO is one of the most direct levers on bad debt risk, and we cover it in depth in how to reduce DSO: 6 strategies.
-Monk customers have cut DSO by more than 40 percent.
+Reducing DSO is one of the most direct levers on bad debt risk, because a balance that is collected quickly never has the chance to go bad.
+We cover the tactics in depth in how to reduce DSO: 6 strategies.
+Monk customers have cut DSO by 40% on average, which pulls cash forward and shrinks the window in which receivables can deteriorate.
+Reviewing these signals on a weekly cadence, rather than at month-end, gives you the time to act while recovery is still likely.

 How should you handle accounts that are already at risk?